Giles Shelley: History

 While offshore Shelley wrote a letter to Delancey detailing the voyage, a letter which was seized by authorities attempting to arrest the pirates:

 Giles Shelley to Mr. Delencie, or, in his absence, Mr. John Barbarie in New York.
 Cape May, May 27, 1699.
 At St. Mary's in Madagascar I sold the goods for muslin, calicoes, a ton of elephants' teeth and 2 or 3 cwt. of opium.
-I took on board 75 passengers: 24 went ashore at Fort Dolphin, where I bought a few negroes and some pigs of tooth and egg (sic).
+I took on board 75 passengers: 24 went ashore at Fort Dolphin, where I bought a few negroes and some pigs of tooth and egg.
 Most of the passengers design for Virginia and Horekills with Andrew Graverard.
 I have for their passages about 12,000 pieces of eight and about 3,000 Lyon dollars.
 I hear there is no man-of-war at New York, and design to come to Sandy Hook.
 Capt.
 Burgess arrived at St. Mary's the day I sailed, and sold his goods very well.
 Signed, Giles Shelley.

 Bellomont had Shelley arrested and accused of piracy.
 Through his lawyer Edward Antill, Shelley was released on bail then cleared of all charges.
 Shelley went on to become a respected merchant in New York and purchased a number of properties in the state.
-He was married but had no children, adopting Anthill’s son after the elder Antill died.
+He was married but had no children, adopting Anthill's son after the elder Antill died.
 Shelley died in 1710, leaving a great deal of land and money to his adopted son as well as various friends and relatives; his widow died in 1718.